linuxmint/cinnamon-spices-themes/Aune/README.md

 Most easily installed via Cinnamon's Themes module in Cinnamon settings.

 ## Changelog
+14.1.2026
+Rounded corners for window.list and grouped-window.
+Menu text brightens when hovering over it.
+Mostly text-related improvements.
+New Aune version numbering.

 11.1.2026
 Aune now also supports Cinnamon 6.6.4 (Linux Mint 22.3).
 The new menu works, but I will make some minor color changes to it in the future.